About the Organism

 Younger dogs (less than 1 year of age) tend to get the most severe forms of leptospirosis.

-87-100% of infected dogs will have some degree of kidney impairment found in routine blood and urine testing.
+87-100% of infected dogs will have some degree of kidney issues, which means kidney values will be elevated on routine blood testing.

 Antibody levels are expressed as titers, which are ratios reflecting how much dilution is needed before it is too dilute to detect antibodies.
 For example, a titer of 1:32 means a serum diluted out 32 times still had detectable antibody.

 A titer of 1:32 may sound pretty high but it is actually pretty low; an MAT titer must be at least 1:800 to be considered positive.
 If the serovar under consideration has an associated vaccine, a titer more like 1:3200 is considered positive.